- Location: Michigan

 To assign a title, a seller needs to update the title with an accurate odometer reading from the vehicle, the selling date, and the selling price.
 Once that information is complete, the seller simply signs the title, collects the funds, and viola, the sale is complete.

 Because of a state law enacted to reduce the number of abandoned cars, the Secretary of State suggests that sellers and buyers meet at a Secretary of State branch office to finalize the sale and transfer the title.
-If that's not possible, the seller should keep a photocopy of the reassigned title for at least 18 months.
+If that's not possible, the seller should keep a photocopy of the reassigned title.
 If the vehicle is ever abandoned, the state could come back to the last prior owner, who would be liable for fines and penalties on the abandoned vehicle.